ropensci-archive/cartographer/README.md

 ### License

 This code is released under the [MIT License](http://lmullen.mit-license.org/).
 The included JavaScript libraries are used under the terms of their own licenses.
+See the directories in `inst/htmlwidgets/lib/` for their licenses.